imajinl/noteva/README.md

 # noteva 🦋

-minimal notetaker and to-do app — everything is saved in your browser's local storage. distraction-free, fast, and customizable.
+minimalistic notetaker and to-do app — everything is saved in your browser's local storage. distraction-free, fast, and customizable.

 - distraction-free notes and todos
 - light / dark mode toggle